alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Figure & Ground Selection

 In this task, one of the prepositions is highlighted and users can select figure and ground combinations which fit the preposition.
 Clicking 'Cancel' changes the preposition.

+#### Figure Selection
+In this task, one of the prepositions is highlighted as well as a ground object and users can select figure objects which fit this pair.
+Clicking 'Cancel' changes the preposition and ground.
+#### Ground Selection
+In this task, one of the prepositions is highlighted as well as a figure object and users can select ground objects which fit this pair.
+Clicking 'Cancel' changes the preposition and figure.

 ### Continuing Developments